 2.3 Starch

 Starch consists of amylose and amylopectin fractions and is widely used as a filler, disintegrant, and matrix-forming agent.
 Modified starch derivatives have been employed in sustained-release and biodegradable systems due to their swelling and gel-forming properties.
-However, compared to emerging rare polysaccharides, starch exhibits limited responsiveness to physiological stimuli and lower functional adaptability, often necessitating modification for advanced applications (Barclay et al., 2019; Bhagavathi et al., 2022).
+However, compared to emerging rare polysaccharides, starch exhibits limited responsiveness to physiological stimuli and lower functional adaptability, often necessitating modification for advanced applications (Barclay et al., 2019; Sivamaruthi et al., 2022).

 2.4 Gums